Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Once you’ve picked a style, you’ll also need to select a material.
 The three most common choices are steel, aluminum, and copper, and each has distinct advantages.
 Steel is the most popular option because it’s incredibly strong and cost-effective.
 Aluminum is lighter and naturally resistant to corrosion, making it a great fit for our coastal air.
 Copper is a premium choice that offers unmatched longevity and develops a beautiful, distinctive green patina over time.
 Your decision will depend on your aesthetic goals, local climate, and how you want to factor it into your budget.

-What to Expect During Installation
+Your Metal Roofing Installation: What to Expect

 A new metal roof is a significant upgrade for your property, and knowing what the installation process involves can make the entire experience feel smooth and predictable.
 While every project is unique, a professional installation follows a clear, structured path from the first conversation to the final walkthrough.
 This process ensures that your new roof is installed correctly, safely, and efficiently, giving you peace of mind.
 Understanding these steps helps you know what’s happening on your property and allows you to ask the right questions along the way.
 We believe in transparency, so we want you to feel confident and informed from start to finish.
 Here’s a breakdown of the five key stages you can expect when you partner with a professional roofing contractor for your metal roof installation.

-Step 1: Consultation and Roof Assessment
+Step 1: Your Initial Consultation & Roof Assessment

 The process begins with an in-depth consultation.
 This is our chance to listen to your goals and for you to get to know us.
 A roofing expert will visit your property to perform a thorough assessment of your current roof’s condition, take precise measurements, and identify any potential challenges, like steep slopes or existing damage.
 This is the perfect time to discuss your vision, including material preferences and budget.
 When choosing a company, you should feel comfortable with their communication style and confident in their expertise.
 We’ll answer all your questions about our residential roofing services, material options, and warranties, ensuring you have all the information you need to make a great decision for your home or building.